 Health and Wellness

-Prevention and treatment programs and behavioral health staff are in desperate need across Alaska.
+Prevention and treatment programs and additional behavioral health professionals are in desperate need across Alaska.
 We must comprehensively address the opioid crisis and strengthen access to treatment and recovery services.

 We must change from the current system that compensates providers based on the volume of services they perform and move to one that compensates based on healthcare outcomes.
 I support federal policies that make it easier for people to get primary and preventative care to stay healthy.

 We must insure that women have full, unlimited access to reproductive health services.
 I strongly support a woman’s right to choose and will fight to make sure that contraception is available to all and covered by insurance.